 Double Chocolate Gluten Free Cookies (with Buckwheat Flour)

-“Brownies masquerading as cookies” is the description for these gluten-free buckwheat chocolate cookies from the Alternative Baker: Reinventing Dessert with Gluten-Free Grains and Flours cookbook by Alanna Taylor-Tobin.
-So of course I HAD to make them so I could tell you about them, right?
-I mean somebody has to do it, right??
-I love my job!
+“Brownies masquerading as cookies” is the truly perfect description for these gluten-free buckwheat chocolate cookies from the Alternative Baker: Reinventing Dessert with Gluten-Free Grains and Flours cookbook by Alanna Taylor-Tobin.
+I just HAD to make them so I could tell you about them.

 Disclosure: I received a copy of this book at no charge to me from the publisher, YC Media, in return for my honest review.
 I was not financially compensated for this post.
 The opinions are completely my own based on my experience.